adampie/pi-gen/README.md

 Automating the generation of Raspbian images for the Raspberry Pi using Ansible.
 This started as part of a university final year computer science project.

+This is a PoC of how the original pi-gen could be re-written to make use of DevOps tool such as Ansible.

 ## Getting Started

 The original pi-gen script can be found here - [pi-gen](https://github.com/RPi-Distro/pi-gen)